Icinga/icinga2/doc/1-about.md

 * High Performance

 Multithreaded and scalable for small embedded systems as well as large scale environments.
-Running checks every second - not an issue anymore.
+Running checks every second is no longer a problem.

 * Modular & flexible [features](#features)

-Enable only the features required for the local installation.
-Using Icinga Web 2 and requiring DB IDO, but no status data?
-No problem, just enable ido-mysql and disable statusdata.
+Enable only the features you require.
+Want to use Icinga Web 2 with DB IDO but no status data?
+No problem!
+Just enable ido-mysql and disable statusdata.
 Another example: Graphite should be enabled on a dedicated cluster node.
 Enable it over there and point it to the carbon cache socket.

 * Native support for the [Livestatus protocol](#setting-up-livestatus)

-Next to the Icinga 1.x status and log files and the IDO database backend the commonly used Livestatus protocol is available with Icinga 2.
-Either as unix or tcp socket.
+In Icinga2, the 'Livestatus' protocol is available for use as either a UNIX, or TCP socket.

 * Native support for [Graphite](#graphite-carbon-cache-writer)

-Icinga 2 still supports writing performance data files for graphing addons, but also adds the capability of writing performance data directly onto a Graphite tcp socket simplifying realtime monitoring graphs.
+Icinga 2 still supports writing performance data files for graphing addons, but also adds the capability of writing performance data directly into a Graphite TCP socket simplifying realtime monitoring graphs.

 * Dynamic configuration language